96boards/documentation/ConsumerEdition/DragonBoard-410c/Installation/Methods_of_Installation.md

 - SD Card Method
 - Fastboot Method

-Each method has it's own benifits, and requires different levels of
+Each method has it's own benifits, and requires different levels of experience

 ***